CS5500-24Fall-Avec-le-Bon-Chat/cs5500-base/StandUpDocuments/Week-3-September-23-retrospective.md

 # Retrospective Document Template

 ## Team Name
-[Insert Team Name Here]
+Avec-le-Bon-Chat

 ## Date
 Week 3 September 23

 ## Participants
-- [Team Member 1]
-- [Team Member 2]
-- [Team Member 3]
-- [Team Member 4]
-- [Team Member 5]
+- Cathy Fu
+- Steven Hu
+- Nuanxin Jin
+- Bo Pang

 ---

 ## Overview
-Briefly describe the purpose of this retrospective and what you aim to achieve.
+We want to reflect on the progress we have made so far and identify areas for improvement.

 ---

 ## What Went Well
 List the things that went well during the project.
--
--
--
+- We had deep discussions on the given project and analyzed the code from different perspectives.
+- We were able to identify the design patterns used in the project.
+- We were able to understand the codebase and the project requirements.

 ---

 ## What Could Be Improved
 List the areas where there is room for improvement.
--
+- We could have dived deeper into the codebase to understand the implementation details.
+- We could have thought more critically about the design pattern and code implementation.
 -
 -